Joe Shuster (1914-1992) is best known for creating the world’s first superhero, Superman, in collaboration with writer Jerry Siegel.

 Superman’s back-story was eventually altered to include Ma and Pa Kent in Kansas finding and adopting the alien baby, and an adjustment of his strengths to include the ability to fly, increased super powers, and near invulnerability.
 Also, the source of his power was later explained to be a result of Earth’s yellow sun on his alien DNA.

 Since he burst onto the scene in 1938, Superman has appeared in a daily comic strip, a radio series, theatrical cartoons, film serials, several feature films and live-action television series, and scores of animated television series.
-In nearly 80 years, he has married, died, returned to life and fought Al Capone, Nazis, and Communists—all while wearing tights.
+In over eighty years, he has married, died, returned to life, and fought Al Capone, Nazis, and Communists—all while wearing tights.

 Illustrations by Joe Shuster